miha-stopar/crypto-notes/pairing_based_crypto.md

 The zeros of p(x,y,z): (0 : 1 : 1), (0 : 12 : 1).
 The zeros of q(x,y,z): (4 : 0 : 1), (10 : 0 : 1), (12 : 0 : 1), (0 : 1 : 0).

 Note that (0 : 1 : 0) is point at infinity.
+In these notes point at infinity is denoted simply as 0 (because it is a group unity).

 To know the divisor, we need to know the multiplicities (order) of these points.
 We need some [algebraic_geometry.md](https://github.com/miha-stopar/crypto-notes/blob/master/algebraic_geometry.md) here.